 By Tanya Agrawal

-March 30 (Reuters) - U.S. stock futures pared losses, setting up Wall Street to open little changed on Thursday as the upwardly revised fourth-quarter GDP growth rate underscored strength in the domestic economy, while investors looked ahead to the start of first-quarter earnings season.
+March 30 (Reuters) - U.S. stocks were little changed on Thursday as the upwardly revised fourth-quarter GDP growth rate underscored strength in the domestic economy, while investors looked ahead to the start of first-quarter earnings season.

 Gross domestic product increased 2.1 percent, compared with the previously reported 1.9 percent, the Commerce Department said.
 The economy grew 3.5 percent in the third quarter.

-The stock rally may be near its peak, according to a Reuters poll of strategists, who forecast U.S. shares will gain less than 3 percent between now and year-end.
-The S&P has risen 10.3 percent since the U.S. election.
+But the rally may be near its peak, according to a Reuters poll of strategists, who forecast U.S. shares will gain less than 3 percent between now and year-end.
+The S&P has risen 10.3 percent since the U.S. election through Wednesday’s close.

 The rapid climb in equities has raised concerns regarding valuations, with the S&P 500 trading at nearly 18 times earnings estimates for the next 12 months against its long-term average of 15 times.